Sebastian-Fitzner/veams-js/README.md

 ### Modules

-Each web component has its own `init` file (in version 2.0.0 there will be a helper function).
+Each web component has its own `init` file (in version 3.0.0 there will be a helper function).
 You can also require the files you need and init the modules in your `main.js`.

-Furthermore there are `scss` and `hbs` files for each module, which you can use in your project.
+Furthermore there are `scss` and `hbs` files for some modules, which you can use in your project.

 #### Handlebars Files